Swedish Army Quartermaster Corps: History

 At the time of the formation, the corps comprised all the personnel who handled administrative duties that belonged to the supplies in army units and stores.
 During the 1890s, the quartermaster staff at the General Staff and the Royal Swedish Army Materiel Administration's Quartermasters Department (Arméförvaltningens intendentsdepartement) were also included.
 Initially, the corps was regarded as civil-military, but was awarded military corps status in 1915.
 In order to gain entry as a member of the corps, one later required completed training in commissariat service.
 Quartermaster aspirants were trained from 1909 at the corps' military management course; from 1943 at the Swedish Army Quartermaster School (Intendenturförvaltningsskolan).

 From the corps, the army was provided with staff for the various commissary positions (regimental quartermasters and commissioners, förvaltare and others).
 The 1907 administrative reform distinguished certain parts of the administration from the area of responsibility of the corps (arms, buildings, healthcare, etc.).
 Remaining was the responsibility for camp, rations, clothing, horses, certain vehicles, fuels and accounting matters.
 The Defence Act of 1936 meant in this regard that the motor vehicles were completely removed from the corps.

 After World War II, the organization of the military administration and its staff corps' were investigated.
 The result was partly a coordination of the Swedish Army Supply Administration (Arméintendenturörvaltningen) with the Royal Swedish Naval Materiel Administration's Commissariat Department (Marinförvaltningen intendenturavdelning) and the Royal Swedish Air Force Materiel Administration Commissariat Bureau (Flygförvaltningens intendenturbyrå) to the newly established Quartermaster Administration of the Swedish Armed Forces in 1963; and to a corresponding coordination of the Swedish Army Quartermaster Corps (Intendenturkåren) with the Swedish Naval Quartermaster Corps (formed in 1904) and the Swedish Air Force's quartermaster officers (which had not previously constituted a special staff corps) to a joint corps, the Quartermaster Corps of the Swedish Armed Forces which was established in 1966.

 Quartermasters-General

-Quartermaster-General Hilding Kring at the last plenary session of the Royal Swedish Army Supply Administration in June 1963.
+Quartermaster-General Major General Hilding Kring at the last plenary session of the Royal Swedish Army Supply Administration in June 1963.

 The Quartermaster-General of the Swedish Army was commanding officer of the Swedish Army Quartermaster Corps and head of the Royal Swedish Army Materiel Administration's Quartermaster Department.
 He was also Inspector of the Quartermaster Service Troops (Intendenturtrupperna, Int) and regarding the training of these troops, he had similar duties as other branch inspectors.
 In his capacity as head of the Swedish Army Quartermaster Corps and Inspector of the Quartermaster Service Troops, he was assisted most closely by personnel of the Quartermaster Staff (Intendenturstaben).